 This wide scope enables the museum to incorporate artefacts and documents that previously had not even been collected by museums, let alone exhibited.
 Examples include materials on the history of Jewish education and the Haskalah (Jewish Enlightenment), the most characteristic Jewish professions, Jewish agricultural colonies, interrelations with state authorities and political struggles, secular Jewish culture, music, and literature in both Yiddish and Hebrew, and Jewish participation in wars waged by the Russian Empire and the Soviet Union over the last two centuries.
 As a result, the themes of the exhibitions and the range of exhibited materials are significantly broader than in many other Jewish museums.

-historical processes - the relationship of the Jews with the society and the government; Jewish contribution to the economy, culture and science; experience in land of the Jews and the attempt to create a Jewish autonomy in the USSR
+Нistorical processes, comprehending Jewish interrelations with society and the authorities; Jewish contributions to the economy, culture, and science; and Jewish experience with land development and the attempt to create a Jewish autonomous region in the USSR.